knpuniversity/phpstorm/knpu/namespaces.md

 Since we have this new movie form, we're going to want to save the data to the database.
 To do this let's create a `Movie` entity.
-I'm not going to generate it, let's just do this by creating a good ole fashioned PHP Class called `Movie.
+I'm not going to generate it, let's just do this by creating a good ole fashioned PHP Class called `Movie`.
 But when I do this, notice the namespace box is empty.
 I could type `AppBundle\Entity` here, but I'm trying to do as little work as possible people!

 Let's make the robots do this for you.
 Go into preferences, search for 'directories' and here you can see the three directories that we excluded earlier.
-Click on `src` and click the blue sources route button above.
-Now we can see this on the right and clicking the little 'p' allows us to edit the properities.
+Click on `src` and click the blue sources button above.
+Now we can see this on the right and clicking the little 'p' allows us to edit the properties.
 So, if we were using PSR-4 inside of this directory we could actually put our namespace prefix in this box - like `KnpU`.
 But all we needed to do was mark it as a source route, so we're done!